Timeline of women's sports: 1980s

 1980 – American Mary Decker became the first woman to run a sub-4:30 mile.

 1981 – French rally driver Michèle Mouton became the first female driver to win overall at world championship event in rallying when she won the Rallye Sanremo.

 1982 – Kathy Rude became the first woman to win a professional road race in the United States when she won her class at the 24 Hours of Daytona and later became the first woman to set a lap record at Charlotte Motor Speedway.

 1982 – The National Collegiate Athletic Association began sponsoring women's basketball.

+1982 – Louisiana Tech (35–1) won the first NCAA Division I women's basketball tournament.

+1982 – Cal Poly Pomona (29–7) won the first NCAA Women's Division II Basketball Championship.

+1982 – Elizabethtown (26–1) won the first NCAA Women's Division III Basketball Championship.

-1982 – The Springnationals round of NHRA Winston Drag Racing Series marked by the first ever female vs female final between Shirley Muldowney and Lucille Lee.
+1982 – The Springnationals round of NHRA Winston Drag Racing Series was marked by the first ever female vs. female final, between Shirley Muldowney and Lucille Lee.

-1984 – The U.S. Women's softball team beat China, 1-0, to win the first Women's International Cup championship.
+1984 – The U.S. Women's softball team beat China, 1–0, to win the first Women's International Cup championship.

 1984 – The first Olympic marathon for women was held in Los Angeles.
 American Joan Benoit won.

+1984 - West Virginia's Georgeann Wells became the first woman to register a dunk in an official NCAA intercollegiate basketball game.

+1984 - The ball circumference for women's basketball NCAA play is reduced by one inch (to 28.5–29 inches) compared to the ball used previously, and used by men.
+This size ball is also called size 6.

+1984 - Margaret Swan Forbes published Coaching Synchronized Swimming Effectively; it was the first official teaching manual for synchronized swimming.

 1985 – The distance for Women's rowing in the Olympic Games programme was extended to 2000 metres, the distance raced at the 1988 Summer Olympics in Seoul, South Korea, and thereafter, consistent with men's rowing events at the Olympics.

 1985 – A year after finishing 2nd (and winning her class) Michèle Mouton became the first woman to win overall at the Pikes Peak International Hill Climb.

 1985 – The American Karyn Marshall became the first woman in history to clean and jerk over 300 lb, with a 303 lb (137.5 kg) clean and jerk.

 1985 – The American Libby Riddles became the first woman to win the Iditarod (Mary Shields was the first woman to complete the race in 1974, finishing 23rd).

 1985 – The United States national soccer team was formed.

 1986 – The American Ann Bancroft was the first woman to reach the North Pole by foot and dogsled, and "...she became the first known woman to cross the ice to the North Pole."